 • 1/2 lemon, squeezed

 Drink several times daily.

 Which Foods Help Fight the Flu?

-Health.com says that while you we may not feel much like eating with we’re sick, they asked two nutritionists about foods and beverages that go down easy and pack the biggest immunity-boosting, symptom-soothing benefits.
+Health.com says that we may not feel much like eating when we’re sick.
+However, they asked two nutritionists about foods and beverages that go down easy and pack the biggest immunity-boosting, symptom-soothing benefits.
 Here’s what they recommend–based on research and on their own experiences–adding to your sick-day routine.

 1. Electrolyte beverages